csccm-iitd/GPPS/README.md

   <img src="logo.png" width="300" alt="Logo" />
 </p>

-# Scalable h-adaptive probabilistic solver for time-independent and time-dependent systems
+# Scalable $h$-adaptive probabilistic solver for time-independent and time-dependent systems

 This repository contains the implementation for the paper: